Fecal Incontinence in Chandler & Scottsdale, AZ

 Schedule an Appointment

 Fecal incontinence doesn’t have to negatively impact your daily life.
-To meet with our team and learn more about your options, we invite you to contact us by calling or filling out our online contact form.
+To meet with our team and learn more about your options, we invite you to contact us by calling or filling out our online form.

 Regain Bowel Control with Dr. Hakiman and Dr. Patel